-Wermer's 216 Toledo wins are the most in program history.
-Twenty-one of his UT players have earned All-MAC honors.
-He's also had 15 different student-athletes earn Academic All-MAC recognition.
-Regularly, his teams achieve over 3.2 GPA in the classroom.
+Wermer's 225 Toledo wins are the most in program history.
+Twenty-three of his UT players have earned All-MAC honors.
+He's also had 17 different student-athletes earn Academic All-MAC recognition.
+Regularly, his teams achieve better than a 3.2 GPA in the classroom.

 Coach Al is a nationally respected coach with extensive experiences in training methods and tennis leadership.
 He has served many terms as Intercollegiate Tennis Association (ITA) Division I Midwest Men's Regional Chairman and the ITA National Division I Operating Committee, developing policy for college tennis.